ABCxFF/diepindepth/canvas/shape_sizes.md

 # Shape Sizes

 The shapes are not drawn by side length.
-They are drawn by radius (from the center to any of the verticies).
+They are drawn by radius (from the center to any of the vertices).

 The following is the collected data: